Harishanth03/Inventory-managmeng-system/README.md

 # Urban Council Trincomalee Inventory Management System

-This is an inventory management system developed for the Urban Council Trincomalee using Visual Studio C# and a Firebase database frontend.
+This is an inventory management system developed for the Urban Council Trincomalee using Visual Studio C# and a Firebase database and GUNA Ui Framework for the frontend.
 The frontend is designed using the Guna UI framework.
 The system encompasses various features including:

 - **Login Form:** Allows authorized users to log into the system.
 - **Inventory Management:** Enables the addition, update, delete and tracking the Inventory items.